 We hope this article has given you valuable insight into the circle of trust and how you can apply it to your startup.

-- What the circle of confidence is and how it relates to your startup journey
+- What the circle of confidence is and how does it relate to your startup journey

 - How a solid trust circle can move your startup forward